alyssavanerelli/grahami/maker/README.md

   - We did not get output when using these criteria so we used the `-n` flag which means no criteria
   - **We have to do filtering manually with the code below**

+**Run scripts in this order**
+- `r1maker_bsh_gff.sh`
+  - this will make the gff files to be filtered
+- `snap_filtering.sh`
+  - this will manually filter the gff files to only keep gene models with AED scores of less than 0.25 and lengths of greater than 50 bp
+- `r1maker_bsh_n.sh`
+  - this will run snap with the properly filtered gff file

   **output**
   - `Agra_rnd1.maker.output/snap/braker`

-<details><summary>r1maker_bsh_n.sh</summary>
+  - **you will need to make sure that the files in this folder are not empty!!**
+    - if they are empty, make sure you have ran the scripts in the correct order.
+SNAP needs to be given the properly filtered file.

+<details><summary>r1maker_bsh_gff.sh</summary>
 <p>

 ```
 #!/bin/bash
-#SBATCH --partition=p_ccib_1                            # which partition to run the job, options are in the Amarel guide
-#SBATCH --account=general                               # allows me to submit to cmain and main
+#SBATCH --partition=p_ccib_1
-#SBATCH --exclude=gpuc001,gpuc002                       # exclude CCIB GPUs
+#SBATCH --exclude=gpuc001,gpuc002
-#SBATCH --job-name=maker_bsh1                           # job name for listing in queue
+#SBATCH --job-name=maker_bsh_gff_rnd1
 #SBATCH --output=/projects/f_geneva_1/alyssa/grahami/annotation/slurmout/slurm-%j-%x.out
-#SBATCH --mem=64000                                     # memory to allocate in Mb
+#SBATCH --mem=64000
-#SBATCH -n 16                                           # number of cores to use
+#SBATCH -n 16
-#SBATCH -N 1                                            # number of nodes the cores should be on, 1 means all cores on same node
+#SBATCH -N 1
-#SBATCH --time=0-10:00:00                               # maximum run time days-hours:minutes:seconds
+#SBATCH --time=0-10:00:00
-#SBATCH --requeue                                       # restart and paused or superseeded jobs
+#SBATCH --requeue
-#SBATCH --mail-user=av795@rutgers.edu                   # email address to send status updates
+#SBATCH --mail-user=av795@rutgers.edu
-#SBATCH --mail-type=FAIL                                # email for the following reasons
+#SBATCH --mail-type=FAIL

 cd /projects/f_geneva_1/alyssa/grahami/annotation/Agra_rnd1.maker.output